GriceTurrble/discord-bot-template/docs/explore.md

 The
 [`command_prefix`](https://discordpy.readthedocs.io/en/stable/ext/commands/api.html#discord.ext.commands.Bot.command_prefix),
-as the name implies, is the prefix expected for commands assigned to this bot.
+as the name implies, is the prefix expected for standard commands to the bot.
 For instance, if we have a command called `foo` with a prefix of `!`, the bot will respond when `!foo` is at the start a user's message.